Chonburi F.C.: First major success

+AFC Champions League debut

+In 2008, the club played in their debut 2008 AFC Champions League season where in its first game against the Japanese champions Gamba Osaka on 12 March, where the team was seconds away from their first ever win on their debut match in the tournament, however opponent Lucas Severino scored the equaliser for the opponent at 1–1 which would see Chonburi registered their first point in the tournament.
+On 20 March, the club achieved its first victory in the AFC Champions League against Melbourne Victory.
+The game was clouded by controversy when Melbourne Victory scored their only goal whilst a Chonburi player was down injured and his teammates were calling for the ball to be played off the park.
+It mattered little when Cameroonian striker Jules Baga scored a goal from 35 yards out and then followed it up with a second goal in extra time to condemn the Melbourne Victory to their first loss in the competition 3–1.

-As Runner-up Champion 2008 the team is qualified for the 2009 AFC Cup and was drawn in a group with Hanoi ACB (Vietnam), Eastern AA (Hong Kong) and Kedah FA (Malaysia).
+As the league runner-up in 2008, Chonburi qualified for the 2009 AFC Cup and was drawn in a group with Hanoi ACB (Vietnam), Eastern AA (Hong Kong) and Kedah FA (Malaysia).
 Chonburi has to call to mind the Zeil set to be first in the group and win the AFC Cup in Thailand.
 The group stage was confident survived with only one defeat in six games.
 In the second round Chonburi PSMS Medan in Indonesia defeated 4–1 before retired in the quarter-finals against the Vietnam representative Bình Dương 2–4.
 The game against Medan was also the last game of Surat Sukha, who moved to Melbourne Victory.

-In July 2009.
-End of the 2009 season the club was only the runner-up again.
-At the end of 2008 they had 2 points behind the champions, 2009, there were 3 points.
+During the ending of the 2009 season, the club ended up as the league runner-up again.
+At the end of 2008, they had 2 points behind the champions, 2009, there were 3 points.
 Kiatisuk Senamuang changed at the end of the season to Hoàng Anh Gia Lai, the association in Vietnam where he was active as a player last.
 His successor in Chonburi was Jadet Meelarp, which had been released a year earlier.
 At his side, his former boss Witthaya Laohakul was provided as technical director of the club.
 Unlike other top clubs in the league but vorzuweisen Chonburi had hardly known commitments for the 2010 season.
 Only Therdsak Chaiman you can probably fit into this category.
 The 36-year-old was last in the Thailand national football team his comeback from Singapore and moved to Chonburi.
 Although the club was again runner-up, but this is not automatically eligible in the 2009 season to participate in the 2010 AFC Cup.
 Instead, the Cup Winners' Cup in Thailand directly qualified for the competition.
 Already in the second round of the Thai FA Cup retired from the Chonburi.

-Asian competitions

-In 2008, in the first AFC Champions League, Chonburi played against the Japanese champions Gamba Osaka.
-On 20 March 2008 the club achieved its first victory in the AFC Champions League against Melbourne Victory.
-The game was clouded by controversy when Melbourne Victory scored their only goal whilst a Chonburi FC player was down injured and his teammates were calling for the ball to be played off the park.
-It mattered little when Cameroonian striker Baga scored a goal from 35 yards out and then followed it up with a second goal in extra time to condemn the Melbourne Victory to their first loss in the competition 3–1.